 By calculating the total cost per gallon, we can see how the customer paid $0.06 per gallon more than the pump price because fees offset the initial discount.
 Again, we assumed a single late payment.
 The fees that a vendor could charge ($634.69) for that single payment were greater than the discount for the entire year ($375.00).

-In the second example, let’s consider a fleet card that offers a rebate instead of a discount.
+In the second example, let’s consider a fuel card that offers a rebate instead of a discount.
 We can use the same starting point of a trucking company that runs 6 trucks and uses 2,500 gallons per month with an average price of $2.50 per gallon.
 But instead of a discount up front, the trucking company receives a monthly rebate from the vendor of 20 basis points or 0.2%.
 A basis point is equal to one hundredth of one percent (0.0001).
 We’ll eliminate the late payment but assume the vendor still charges other fees.
 Rather than annualize the values, we’ll keep them monthly since the rebate is paid out during that period:

 - Total Monthly Gals: 2,500